metrorailings/OwlBlog/content/posts/week-14-quick-insights.md

 Raiders can run the ball with backs other than Josh Jacobs.

 Oakland committing to stopping the run, lining up quite a bit in their 4-3 base defense.

+Likewise, Tennessee looking to cut the Raiders off on their short yardage plays.
+The Titans defensive backs overplayed the flat on one play, giving up an easy touchdown heave.